-While we were glamping at Shenandoah Crossing in Virginia, we took a little trip to Charlottesville to visit Thomas Jefferson’s historical home – Monticello.
+During our glamping trip to Shenandoah Crossing in Virginia, we drove over to Charlottesville to visit Thomas Jefferson’s historical home – Monticello.

 Things to Know Before Visiting Monticello